darth-veitcher/nswrap/README.md

 Since everything inherits methods from `NSObject`, you can call `Retain()`, `Release()` and `Autorelease()` on any object.

-All allocation functions created by NSWrap (i.e. those ending in `Alloc`) call `autorelease` before they return an object.
+If the autorelease configuration directive is set to "true", all allocation functions created by NSWrap (i.e. those ending in `Alloc`) will call `autorelease` before they return an object.
+Alternately, objects can be manually sent an autorelease message.
 If you are not working in an environment (such as an Application Delegate callback) that provides an autorelease pool, you can create your own: